-- Buy or make special feelings detective notebooks and help children as they decorate them. - Ask children about their drawings and encourage them to talk about what happened, how they felt, and what clues they noticed in their bodies. - If children want your support, help them label their pictures or add dictations. - Model by drawing your own feelings detective picture, labeling it with an emotion word, and sharing how you felt and what clues you noticed in your body. - Ask children what they did to feel better or what steps they took to help their bodies regulate.
+- Buy or make special feelings detective notebooks and help children as they decorate them. - Ask children about their drawings and encourage them to talk about what happened, how they felt, and what clues they noticed in their bodies. - If children want your support, help them label their pictures or add dictations. - Ask children what they did to feel better or what steps they took to help their bodies regulate.
 If they didn't feel like they had a strategy or tool for this, you could ask what might help the next time based on how their bodies felt.
-For example, you might say, "If your legs felt like running, how could you safely get that energy out?" - Comment on children's efforts and their emerging skills.
+For example, you might say, "If your legs felt like running, how could you safely get that energy out?" - Comment on children's effort and their emerging skills.
 For instance, "Wow, you really listened to your body!" or, "You remember how your voice sounds when you are angry."